 This is where almonds can get a bit more iffy.
 You have to consume the freshest foods in order to lower their histamine reactivity.
 Roasted almonds will sometimes have a roast date stamped on the packaging, but this varies by country and manufacturer.

 If you opt for pre-roasted almonds, always go for the one with the furthest-out expiration date and the fewest ingredients.
-Dry-roasted is best, but other low histamine oils include almond oil, coconut oil, olive oil, and cold-pressed sunflower oil.
+Dry-roasted is best, but other low histamine oils include almond oil, coconut oil, olive oil, and cold-pressed avocado oil.
 The fewer ingredients the better, but just salt is the best.

 Almond butter is lowest in histamine when made from organic raw almonds, and the more freshly it was made, the better.
 Just like anything else, histamine builds up in food when it's allowed to age.